MHickey2/Wannabe-Healthy/README.md

 ###  18. Login Page   <a name="loginpage"></a>

-A registered User can log in to the website by inputting their username and password and they will have full access to all the features of the site.
+A registered User can log in to the website by inputting their username and password and they will have full access to all the features within the site.

 <br>